bytemare/frost/README.md

 ### Resumption and storage

-Configurations, keys, commitments, commitment lists, and even signers can be backed up to byte strings for transmission and storage, and re-instantiated from them.
+Configurations, keys, commitments, commitment lists, and even signers can be serialized for transmission and storage, and re-instantiated from them.
 To decode, just create that object and use its ```Decode()``` method.

 For example, to back up a signer with its private keys and commitments, use: